aminofabian/admin/SETUP.md

 **Important:**
 - The file must be named exactly `.env.local`
-- Replace `http://localhost:8000` with your actual backend API URL
+- Current API URL is set to `https://admin.serverhub.biz`
 - The variable must start with `NEXT_PUBLIC_` to be available in the browser
+- For local backend development, change the URL to `http://localhost:8000`

 ### Step 2: Install Dependencies